ejwillemse/BAN313/chapter1.md

 mean_price_B <-

-# 4) Calculate the sample standard deviation for product prices from Company B and assign your answer to: mean_price_B
+# 4) Calculate the sample standard deviation for product prices from Company B and assign your answer to: sd_price_B

 sd_price_B <-